 Are more people dying because of diabetes because more people have diabetes?

 According to data acquired by Beyond Type 1, in the US there are approximately 1.25 million Americans living with Type 1 diabetes.
 In Canada, the figure is thought to be over 300,000 and in the UK it is estimated that 1 in every 430-530 people under the age of 19 has Type 1 diabetes.
-The number of diagnoses each day keeps growing, as does the number of deaths.
+The number of diagnoses each day keeps growing, as does the number of deaths and thus we are seeing more blue candles for people with diabetes.

 Why is diabetes deadly?